Making CRM Integration Work:

 Define the Data Mapping and Integration Plan

-And all that data needs to be structured and organised to inform and support the effectiveness and efficiency of the marketing and sales processes.
+To inform and support the effectiveness and efficiency of the marketing and sales processes, you need to structure and organize all that data.
 So the next step is to define a clear data mapping and integration plan.
-Because the Buyers Journey is implemented across a combination of owned, earned and paid media, the data collected via Touchpoints resides in multiple sources and formats.
+Since the Buyers Journey is implemented across a combination of owned, earned and paid media, the Touchpoints collect data that resides in multiple sources and formats.

 Begin with a Data Overview that addresses not only the existing systems, but also the systems that are likely to be introduced in the future, to support the Long-Term Business Strategy.
 The Data Overview should be as comprehensive as possible, listing all the Touchpoints, the underlying systems, the data type (explicit or implicit), the field names, their format and also the values (if pre-defined).